 Produced at Tyndale House in Cambridge, England, this completely new edition of the Greek New Testament text was created under the oversight of editors Dr. Dirk Jongkind (St. Edmund’s College, University of Cambridge) and Dr. Peter Williams (Tyndale House, Cambridge).
 Together with their team of scholars, they have taken a rigorously philological approach to reevaluating the manuscripts—reexamining spelling and paragraph decisions as well as allowing more recent discoveries related to scribal habits in the earliest manuscripts to inform editorial decisions.

-Simultaneous publication by Crossway and Cambridge University Press is scheduled to include hardcover, imitation leather, cowhide, and French Morocco leather editions.
-In addition to print publication, free digital editions are available from Crossway and Tyndale House (Cambridge), as well as an audio edition published by Crossway, Tyndale House (Cambridge), and BibleMesh.
+Simultaneous publication by Crossway and Cambridge University Press included hardcover, imitation leather, cowhide, and French Morocco leather editions.
+In addition to print publication, free digital editions are available from Crossway and Tyndale House (Cambridge), as well as a forthcoming audio edition published by Crossway, Tyndale House (Cambridge), and BibleMesh.